 In research, it can be hard to get the full picture...

-In brain imaging studies, individuals who like to move their bodies or who have a hard time staying still are often excluded from data analysis.
+In brain imaging studies, individuals who like to move their bodies or who have a hard time staying still are often excluded from data analysis due to movement.
+When motion would occur inside the MRI scanner, the pictures would become blurry or distorted, so previous researchers wouldn't have a great idea of how the brain works.

 Recent large-scale studies on pediatric MRI scans suggest that 60% of data are excluded due to strict motion criteria.